S53 and S93 buses: History

 As the service proved to be wildly popular and successful, it received multiple improvements over the years.
 In September 2006, reverse-peak service was added to the route and on April 9, 2007, stops were added along Narrows Road North/South at either street of the Richmond Road/Targee Street couplet, Hylan Boulevard and Fingerboard Road.
 On May 21, 2007, to decongest the busy Fourth Avenue-86th Street intersection, the S93 terminal was moved one block south to 87th Street.
 On January 20, 2013, the S93 was extended from the CSI entrance to inside of the CSI campus at the Administrative Loop.
 Even further improvements came when, as part of $4.9 million service enhancements, midday and evening service was added to the S93 on September 2, 2014.

 On September 6, 2015, the MTA started a pilot program by the name of Bike & Ride.
 This pilot installed bike racks on the fronts of S53 and S93 buses, with each bike rack being able to accommodate two bikes.
 In 2017, the MTA released its Fast Forward Plan, aimed at speeding up mass transit services.
 As part of this program, the bike racks on the S53 and S93 buses would be a permanent addition.

+Incidents

+On April 5, 2012, a bus operator of a Brooklyn-bound S53 ran over a twin-size mattress that was littered.
+The mattress was carried over the Verrazano-Narrows Bridge and the springs broke the gas tank open, sending gas into the gutter and causing a chain reaction of flames.
+All passengers aboard were evacuated in time before the bus caught fire.
+Nobody got hurt in the process.

+In 2025, a Brooklyn-bound S93 Limited also suffered from a fire.